Kavli Summer Program In Astrophysics 2021:

 - Program Sponsors

-Aaron Birch is an associate professor at the Max Planck Institute for Solar System Research.
+Aaron Birch is a senior scientist at the Max Planck Institute for Solar System Research.
 He works on theory and data analysis for local helioseismology.
 His research interests include waves in the solar interior, convection, and the emergence and evolution of solar active regions.

 Michel Rieutord is a professor of Physics and Astrophysics at Paul Sabatier Toulouse III University.
 He is a specialist of Astrophysical Fluid Dynamics with a special interest in Rotating Fluids.
 In the recent years he developed with his team the most advanced two-dimensional models of (fast) rotating stars and is leading the associated ESTER project.